markpmlim/SimpleVideoPlayer/Readme.md

 **Notes:**

-a) macOS does not support the sub-class GLKViewController.
-We have to instantiate a CVDIsplayLink object to drive the display as well as implement a custom update function named *updateFrame*.
+a) macOS does not support the sub-class *GLKViewController*.
+We have to instantiate a *CVDIsplayLink* object to drive the display as well as implement a custom update function named *updateFrame*.
 Careful must be taken to ensure drawing to the display is done on the main thread.
-The video frames rendered don't look sharp.

 b) The quality of display of the resulting video frames is not good.
 The video should be played with a view resolution 480:320.
 Higher resolutions will result in a grainy display.